-{\bf Introduction:} Valence quarks play a unique role in QCD dynamics of the hadrons They define the baryonic number of nucleons and represent "effective" fermions with complex interaction among themselves and with the hadronic interior.
-The interactions being non-perturbative present a real challenge for theoretical interpretation.
-The continuing progress in experimental extraction of valence quark distributions in wide range of $x$ and possibility to probe them in semi-inclusive and exclusive deep-inelastic processes creates a new motivation for theoretical modeling of the valence quark distributions.
-The modeling is important since in the case of success one gains a new level of understanding of the physical phenomena of QCD dynamics in the hadrons.
+Valence quarks play a unique role in the QCD dynamics of hadrons.
+They define the baryonic number of the nucleons and represent ``effective'' fermions with complex interactions among themselves and with the hadronic interior.
+One important property of valence quarks is that their number is conserved and hadrons can be considered as systems with fixed number of effective (valence) fermions.
+The continuing progress in experimental extraction of valence quark distributions in a wide range of $x$ and the emerging new possibilities for probing them in semi-inclusive and exclusive deep-inelastic processes create a new motivation for theoretical modeling of their dynamics.
+This modeling is important since in the case of success one gains a new level of understanding of the QCD dynamics in the hadrons.
 Even if lattice calculations can reproduce the major characteristics of valence quark distributions they don't necessarily result in a qualitative understanding of the underlying processes.

-In this respect observation of new properties and relations in valence quark distributions is significant since it allows to constrain underlying dynamics of QCD interaction that produces these distributions thus supporting the progress in developing of non-perturbative approaches in the description of the structure of hadrons.
+In this respect, observation of new properties and relations in valence quark distributions is significant since it allows one to constrain models aimed at describing the dynamics of QCD interaction.